PDFWAC 296-155-54100

 (d) Stop load block upward motion before two-blocking occurs;

-(e) Stop load block downward motion to prevent the last two wraps of wire rope from spooling off the hoist drum;
+(e) Stop load block downward motion to prevent the last two wraps of rope from spooling off the hoist drum;

 (f) Limit crane travel at both ends of the runway tracks;